 Clearway Restrictions

-Clearways are designated zones where stopping or parking is prohibited during peak traffic times to ensure smooth traffic flow.
+Clearways are designated zones where stopping or parking is prohibited during peak traffic to ensure smooth traffic flow.
 These times are usually indicated on the clearway signs.
 Violating clearway restrictions can lead to your vehicle being towed.

 Truck Zone